Marketing the Rainbow

 The first hint re.
 Marketing the Rainbow was a 1999 black and white commercial, featuring either a drag queen or a transgender person.

 A few years ago, adidas started to celebrate Pride month with a special collection of articles.
-The brand joined in this regards brands like Nike, Vans and Converse that come up with a similar lineup to celebrate Pride month in June.
+The brand joined in this regards brands like Nike,

 They also supported charities with those collections, and started to participate in Pride parades.